wordofwarning/wordofwarning.org/current/2014-worksahead/sheepknuckle/index.md

 Age advisory: TBA

 ####Who are they?
-SheepKnuckle are James Monaghan + Padraig Confrey — who make work that manifests often itself as an experiment; who are interested in using interactive media and ‘the self’ to challenge and de-construct traditional dramaturgy.
+SheepKnuckle are James Monaghan + Padraig Confrey, who make work that manifests itself often as an experiment; who are interested in using interactive media and ‘the self’ to challenge and de-construct traditional dramaturgy.
 They met at Salford University in their first year and have been in love ever since.

 ####Credits
 Commissioned by hÅb; co-produced by Contact.